 Internships taken pass/fail (P/F) or credit/no-credit (CR/NC) at other institutions will be awarded academic credit only if certain criteria are met.
 These criteria are as follows.
-1) The internship must be pre-approved by the Director of Academic Internships.
+1) The internship must be pre-approved by the CCLP.
 2) The internship course must have a written syllabus stating that it is an academic course, not just a work experience.
 3) The requirements for receiving credit must be specified.
-4) There must be an academic advisor assigned to the student who will provide continual supervision of the intern during the semester.
+4) There must be an academic advisor/internship instructor assigned to the student who will provide continual check-ins with the intern during the semester.
 5) There must be a minimum of 40 hours of work for each credit hour earned.
 6) A maximum of four (4) credit hours will be accepted for credit.
-7) The student must establish learning objectives, and those objectives must be evaluated throughout the semester by both the student and the academic advisor to insure that the internship is progressing.
+7) The student must establish learning objectives, and those objectives must be evaluated throughout the semester by both the student and the academic advisor/internship instructor to insure that the internship is progressing.
 8) A final project must be required.
 This project could be a paper or a portfolio assessment of the internship experience.
 The project should stress the learning aspect of the internship and include an assessment of the learning objectives.
 A journal alone will not be acceptable.
-The project must be submitted to the Director of Academic Internships for evaluation.
+The project must be submitted to the Associate Dean of Academics for evaluation.
 9) The student must receive a satisfactory written evaluation from the internship site.
-10) The student must complete all requirements as stated in the syllabus, and must submit a copy of the final project/ paper and written evaluation to the Director of Academic Internships before transfer credit will be approved.
+10) The student must complete all requirements as stated in the syllabus, and must submit a copy of the final project/ paper and written evaluation to the Associate Dean of Academics before transfer credit will be approved.